Absolute Integrative

 Your hips play a key role in stabilizing your spine and supporting nearly every movement you make—from walking and bending to standing upright.
 When your hips are properly aligned, your posture, balance, and mobility work efficiently.
 But when they fall out of alignment, even slightly, your body compensates in other areas, leading to discomfort, pain, and uneven muscle strain.

 Hip misalignment can develop gradually through poor posture, muscle weakness, or repetitive stress.
 The sooner you recognize it, the easier it is to correct before it leads to chronic pain or joint degeneration.
+Pairing alignment correction with wellness practices like our chiropractic care can restore balance and prevent long-term issues.

 What Is Hip Misalignment?